-&lt;sup>4There are a couple of exceptions.
+&lt;sup>5There are a couple of exceptions.
 First Maryland is part of the Regional Greenhouse Gas Initiative which is a cap-and-trade program.
 New Jersey was initially a member as well but left in 2012.
 However, New Jersey is scheduled to return in the program in 2020.

-Our paper contributes to several streams of the literature.
-First, it is related to the literature that investigates the interaction between environmental regulation and other forms of regulation and market structure.
-Recent papers in this literature include Fowlie (2010) on the interaction of the NOx Budget Program with rate-of-return (RoR) regulation, Abito (2017) on the interaction between the Acid Rain Program and RoR-related agency problems, Davis and Muehlegger (2010) on U.S. natural gas distribution, Hausman and Muehlenbachs (2016) on methane leaks, Ryan (2012) on industry concentration and the Clean Air Act Ammendments, and finally Fowlie et al. (2016) on the interaction of market power, industry dynamics and market-based mechanisms to limit CO2 emissions.
+on the interaction of the $NO_x$ Budget Program with rate-of-return (RoR) regulation, Abito (2017) on the interaction between the Acid Rain Program and RoR-related agency problems, Davis and Muehlegger (2010) on U.S. natural gas distribution, Hausman and Muehlenbachs (2016) on methane leaks, Ryan (2012) on industry concentration and the Clean Air Act Ammendments, and finally Fowlie et al. (2016) on the interaction of market power, industry dynamics and market-based mechanisms to limit $CO_2$ emissions.
 Of these papers, the closest are Ryan (2012) and Fowlie et al. (2016) (henceforth, FRR) in terms of methodology.
-We follow their Markov Perfect equilibrium framework and two-step estimation method, although we depart from their approach in that we do not need to estimate costs but instead compute costs directly from the data.
+We follow their Markov Perfect Nash equilibrium framework and two-step estimation method, although we depart from their approach in that we do not need to estimate production costs but instead compute these costs directly from the data.

 Second, our paper is related to the literature on incomplete regulation, lack of policy coordination, and strategic policy choice.
 Recent work on incomplete regulation, such as by Fowlie (2009) and FRR, where only a subset of polluting sources are subject to regulation, has emphasized the problem of emissions leakage whereby firms divert production towards unregulated sources.
 A similar form of leakage occurs when firms face overlapping state and federal regulations in only a subset of states and state regulations are stricter than federal ones (Goulder et al. (2012)).
+Although reallocation of output from high $CO_2$ -priced areas to low $CO_2$ -priced areas is technically a form of emissions leakage, our analysis allows for $CO_2$ prices to adjust hence dampening the negative effects of leakage.
 More recently, Bushnell et al. (2017b) (henceforth, BHHK) study differences in regulatory environment across states resulting from lack of coordination and strategic policy choice.
 In terms of the institutional setting (Clean Power Plan), the paper by BHHK is closest to ours.
-However, our research question and focus are completely different.

 Finally, our paper is related to the empirical literature on electricity markets.
 Most of the literature has focused on firms exercising market power through strategic bidding and withholding of existing capacity-see Green and Newbery (1992) and Wolfram (1998) for early contributions, and more recently, Borenstein et al. (2002), Hortacsu and Puller (2008), Mansur (2007), and Bushnell et al. (2008).
-In contrast to these papers, we model strategic investment, which has only received limited attention (e.g. Bushnell and Ishii (2007)).
+In contrast to these papers, we model strategic investment in new capacity, which has only received limited attention (e.g. Bushnell and Ishii (2007)).